Get,

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Moong dal is rich in high-quality proteins with high digestibility and is an excellent source of carbohydrates, vitamins, minerals, fibre and essential fatty acids.
+Moong dal is rich in high-quality proteins with high digestibility and is an excellent source of carbohydrates, vitamins, minerals, fibre, and essential fatty acids.
+Below are the nutrient value of moong dal in percentage content:

 Properties of Moong Dal: